idptools/goose/README.md

 There are four main functionalities currently in GOOSE.

-**1.** GOOSE can let you generatae IDRs where you can specify the parameters *length*, *average hydropathy*, *fraction of charged residues (FCR)*, *net charge per residue (NCPR)*, and *kappa*, which is a parameter that defines charge separation in a sequence.
-These parameters are all very important for the biophysical behavior of any IDR!
+**1.** GOOSE can let you generatae IDRs where you can specify the properties *length*, *average hydropathy*, *fraction of charged residues (FCR)*, *net charge per residue (NCPR)*, and *kappa*, which is a property that defines charge separation in a sequence.
+These properties are all very important for the biophysical behavior of any IDR!

 **2.** GOOSE can let you generate IDR variants.
 The different variants I currently have implemented should allow you to address many questions you might be interested in by letting you choose which parts of your IDR to hold constant.
 Importantly, most of the variant generators **keep the overall properties of your IDR constant**.
 This means that you can generate numerous sequences with the same overall properties but differing in various different ways to really narrow down on *what makes your IDR of interest work*?
 More on the variants later though.